 1. They Help You Get Oxygen to Your Muscles Faster

 2015 research published in the American Journal of Physiology-Regulatory, Integrative and Comparative Physiology shows that beetroot juice lowers how hard your heart has to work to get blood and oxygen to your muscles during exercise.
-That’s because beets are an excellent source of naturally occurring nitrates, which are converted in the body to nitrate oxide, a compound that dilates the body’s blood vessels and lowers blood pressure, explains Steven Hertzler, PhD, RD, chief scientific officer for Abbott’s EAS Sports Nutrition.
+That’s because beets are an excellent source of naturally occurring nitrates, which are converted in the body to nitrate oxide, a compound that dilates the body’s blood vessels and lowers blood pressure, explains Steven Hertzler, PhD, RD, nutrition scientist and dietitian with Abbott.
 The result: you can work out harder, for longer without getting fatigued.

 2. They May Give You a “Pump”